mui/material-ui/docs/src/pages/components/backdrop/backdrop-es.md

 <p class="description">El componente backdrop es usado para proveer énfasis en un elemento particular o en partes de este.</p>

-Las señales de superposición de un cambio de estado dentro de la aplicación y puede ser usado para crear cargadores, diálogos y más.
+The backdrop signals to the user of a state change within the application and can be used for creating loaders, dialogs and more.
 En su forma simple, el componente backdrop añade una capa de atenuado sobre su aplicación.

 {{"demo": "pages/components/backdrop/SimpleBackdrop.js"}}